Jump to:

 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)

 New onset/acute: After SCI, there is temporary loss or depression of all or most reflex activity below the level of the lesion, which may last hours to weeks (spinal shock).
-During this time period, there is less reflex-mediated defecation.4 Studies on the natural history of NB in other populations are lacking.
+During this time period, there is less reflex-mediated defecation.7,8 Studies on the natural history of NB in other populations are lacking.

 Subacute: In SCI, once spinal shock has resolved, a bowel program can be initiated.
-The underlying pathophysiology (reflexic vs areflexic) will guide the interventions to be used (Table 1).
+The underlying pathophysiology (reflexic vs. areflexic) will guide the interventions to be used (Table 1).

 Specific secondary or associated conditions and complications